Estimated reading time: 15 minutes

 You know what it’s like to sit in an uncomfortable chair for a long time?
 You don’t want that in a life partnership!
 If there’s an ongoing discomfort between you, it generally grows over time, especially if it hasn’t been successfully managed.
 Feeling “at home” means you can be completely yourself, you feel secure enough to be real with each other, without pretenses.
 A few things are mandatory for this to occur:

-- Trust and Safety.
+- Trust and safety.
 “Secrets are poison to a relationship, because they form an invisible wall inside the relationship, leaving both people somewhat alone in the world—and besides, who wants to spend 50 years lying or worrying about hiding something?”
 (Urban & Finn, 2014).
 The outcome of secrets is suspicion, the very opposite of trust.
 You cannot feel at home here.
-That’s why managing a “third force” in the relationship (addictions, affairs, acting out etc) is mandatory to trust.
+That’s why managing a “third force” in the relationship (like addictions, affairs, acting out etc) is essential to trust your partner.